 Ika no Sugata Fry: A Classic Japanese Squid Cracker

 Ika no Sugata Fry (いかの姿フライ)

-Thus, this Japanese squid cracker has a little salty, gentle sweet taste as a whole.
-It has a nice crunch and is not oily at all.
-Ika no Sugata Fry is similar in flavor and texture to the Ikaten snack that is known as a specialty of Hiroshima Prefecture.
+Thus, this Japanese squid cracker is sweet and savory.
+It has a nice crunch and is not oily at all, and I think this Japanese treat is similar in taste and texture to the Ikaten snack that is known as a specialty of Hiroshima Prefecture.

 Where to Buy

 The squid cracker Ika no Sugata Fry is one of the most loved Otsumami snacks in Japan, so it is available in most supermarkets and convenience stores around the country.